-Even though these are exercises in the sense that they increase muscle strength, burn calories and get your heart pumping, sport and exercise mental skills coach Carrie Cheadle, M.A., says to stop calling them exercises.
+Even though these are exercises in the sense that they increase muscle strength, burn calories and get your heart pumping, sport and exercise mental skills coach Carrie Cheadle, M.A., advices against calling them exercises... at least to your kids!
 "When kids play games, they don't even realize they are breaking a sweat, they are just having fun.
-Some kids are intimidated when you call it'exercise," she says.
+Some kids are intimidated when you call it 'exercise,'" she says.
 "If you want to get your kids more active, figure out ways to get them to play."

 "When I work with kids, I use total body exercises and get them energized by relating the exercise to something that excites them," says personal trainer Paul Dziewisz.
 "The 6-year-old son of one of my clients loves superheroes, so each work-out with his mom I show him an exercise that mimics the movements of a superhero.
 Now Connor happily does a Superman, a Wolverine and a Batman exercise."

-"The exercise doesn't need to be magical, but the way the child relates to it does.
-You'll be surprised what exercises they will do when it is wrapped up in something they love," says Dziewisz.
+Dziewisz advises setting up three orange cones and shuffling back and forth between them.
+He says, "The exercise doesn't need to be magical, but the way the child relates to it does.
+You'll be surprised what exercises they will do when it is wrapped up in something they love."

 Step 2: Do a hoop dance

-Hula hoops are a great way to strengthen kids' core strength, while working on coordination and rhythm.
+Hula hoops are a great way to strengthen kids' core strength, while working on coordination and rhythm — and having a ball!
 "Try hula hooping with your kids for exercise after school," says Andrea Metcalf, author of Naked Fitness.
 "That's the time that energy is lowest for everyone due to the circadian rhythms of light/night hormones.
-Hula hooping is fun and easy if you have a hoop the right size," says Metcalf, who recommends getting a smaller kids-sized hula hoop, while adults can use the ones weighing about one pound.
+Hula hooping is fun and easy if you have a hoop the right size," says Metcalf, who recommends getting a smaller sized hula hoop for the kids and one that weighs about one pound for yourself so you can sneak in some extra exercise too.

 Step 3: Create the Playground Olympics